dawidkotarba/interview_questions/sql.md

 - What is a sequence?
 - READ_COMMITED vs READ_COMMITED_SNAPSHOT in MS SQL Server

-# NoSQL
+## NoSQL
 - What types of NoSQL databases do you know?
 - When to use NoSQL database comparing to relational one?
 - How could you compare the schema definition in NoSQL comparing to relational databases?
-- what is the CAP theorem in distributed system?
+- What is the CAP theorem in distributed system?

-# Relational DB specific general questions:
+## Relational DB specific general questions:
 - What is syntax tree?
 - What is execution plan?
 How can we preview the execution plan?
 - What algorithms are used to calculate execution plan?